noperator/siftrank/README.md

 [
   {
     "path": "/foo",
-    "code": "bar",
+    "code": "bar"
   },
   {
     "path": "/baz",
-    "code": "nope",
+    "code": "nope"
   }
 ]
 ```

 #### Templates

-It is possible to include each element from the input file in a template using the [Go template syntax](https://pkg.go.dev/text/template) via the `-template "template string"` (or `-template @file.tpl`) argument.
+It is possible to include each element from the input file in a template using the [Go template syntax](https://pkg.go.dev/text/template) via the `--template "template string"` (or `--template @file.tpl`) argument.

 For text input files, each line can be referenced in the template with the `Data` variable: